wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymencunmanagedmethod-getdocumentsformethod-method.md

 ## <a name="parameters"></a>Parámetros
  `cDocs`
- [in] La longitud del búfer que apunta `pcDocs`.
+ [in] The length of the buffer pointed to by `pcDocs`.

  `pcDocs`
- [out] Un puntero a un `ULONG32` que recibe el tamaño, en caracteres, del búfer necesario para contener los documentos.
+ [out] A pointer to a `ULONG32` that receives the size, in characters, of the buffer required to contain the documents.

  `documents`
- [in] Búfer que contiene los documentos.
+ [in] The buffer that contains the documents.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, un código de error.
+ S_OK if the method succeeds; otherwise, an error code.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vea también